ncbench/ncbench-workflow/workflow/report/report.rst

 For checking precision/recall as well as false positives and negatives of all so-far provided callsets, please navigate the menu on the left.

-For contributing your own callsets, please check out the instructions at `https://github.com/ncbench/ncbench-workflow`_.
+For contributing your own callsets, please check out the instructions in our `Github repository <https://github.com/ncbench/ncbench-workflow>`_.